Jabrils/lcNrD/README.md

 ## Program Arguments: (* = required)

 ```
+  -v, --version         Show program's version number and exit.
-  -h, --help            show this help message and exit
+  -h, --help            ** = required
-* -f FILE, --file FILE  this is the file you're targeting to get the lcNrD
+  -f FILE, --file FILE  ** this is the file you're targeting to get the lcNrD
                         treatment (default: None)
   -o OUT, --out OUT     this is the file you want the lcNrD file to output as.
                         Default = same name + _LcNrD (default: None)